Learning quantum models from quantum or classical data

-The hard computational step of the QBM learning algorithm is to compute the quantum statistics for a given Hamiltonian, which is repeated for each learning iteration.
-If this computation could be done on physical quantum hardware, this could lead to a massive speed-up.
-Initial encouraging results were obtained to implement the approximate quantum learning rule \cite{amin2016quantum} using quantum annealing on a D-wave computer \cite{korenkevych2016benchmarking}.
+Alternatively, one can imagine that the computation of the quantum statistics can be done on physical quantum hardware.
+This would give a hybrid quantum-classical computing scheme \cite{preskill2018quantum}, where the learning iterations are executed on a classical computer and the computation of $\av{H_r}_\rho$ for the current Hamiltonian (or its ground state approximation) would be done on the quantum device.
+Initial encouraging results were obtained to implement the approximate quantum learning rule \cite{amin2016quantum} using quantum annealing on a D-Wave computer \cite{korenkevych2016benchmarking}.
+See also \cite{mitarai2018quantum}.
 An obvious next step is to use the quantum learning rules proposed here to improve these results.